Icenium/icenium-cli/docs/man_pages/project/testing/livesync-cloud.md

 To get the latest changes on device, tap and hold with three fingers on the device screen until the download pop-up appears.
 When the download completes, the app refreshes automatically.

+<% if(isConsole && isNativeScript) { %>
+WARNING: You can LiveSync changes only to the NativeScript companion app.
+To LiveSync changes to an application package, re-build and re-deploy your NativeScript app.
+<% } %>

 <% if(isHtml) { %>
+#### Command Limitations

+* For NativeScript projects, you can LiveSync changes only to the NativeScript companion app.

 #### Related Commands